ki4jgt/Book-of-the-Damned/README.md

 A unifying theory of everything.
 An equation to explain the unfolding of existence in a small and neatly wrapped package.
 A god.
 A word.
 A breath.
 A sword.
 A shield.
 It doesn't echo through us.
 It is us.
 It is the present, the past, the future.
 It's all that is, ever will be, or ever could be, wrapped into a single point -- all happening at once.
 And you carry that with you everywhere.

 It is Truth which makes peace, and fans the flames of war.
 It is Truth which evokes passion and desire within the hearts of men.
 It is Truth which gives these things purpose.
+Pain and sadness.
+Love and joy.

+All are Truth.

 You are the Truth in its entirety.
 So is everything else.
 The prince and the pauper.
 The child and the dogshit on the side of the road.